ESMValGroup/ESMValTool_Tutorial/_episodes/09-cmorization.md

 > We won't need any preprocessors or scripts (set `scripts: null`), but you will
 > have to add a documentation section with a description, authors and
 > maintainer, otherwise the recipe will fail.
 >
+> Use the following dataset keys:
+>
+> - project: OBS6
+> - dataset: FLUXCOM
+> - type: reanaly
+> - version: ANN-v1
+> - mip: Lmon
+> - start_year: 2000
+> - end_year: 2000
+> - tier: 3
+>
+> Some of these dataset keys are further explained in the callout boxes in this
+> episode.
+>
 > > ## Answer
 > >